mikebranstein/speech-workshop-instructions/src/chapters/chapter9.md

 > **Final Challenge**
 >
-> Starting from the beginning with the Custom Speech Service (acoustic & language data sets, models, and deployments), add some more Pokemon to the mix.
+> Starting from the beginning with the Speech to Text Service (acoustic & language data sets, models, and deployments), add some more Pokemon to the mix.
 Then update the LUIS intents, entities, and phrase lists.
 Finally, add more images to the web site and deploy it all to Azure.

 > **Super Double Secret Probation Challenge**
 >